World News | Trump Administration Says It's Cutting 90% of USAID Foreign Aid Contracts | LatestLY

 In the federal court filings Wednesday, nonprofits owed money on contracts with USAID describe both Trump political appointees and members of Musk's teams terminating USAID's contracts around the world at breakneck speed, without time for any meaningful review, they say.

-"'There are MANY more terminations coming, so please gear up!'' lawyers for the nonprofits wrote, quoting an email sent by a USAID official to staff on Monday.
+"'There are MANY more terminations coming, so please gear up!'' a USAID official wrote staff Monday, in an email quoted by lawyers for the nonprofits in the filings.

+The nonprofits, among thousands of contractors, owed billions of dollars in payment since the freeze began, called the en masse contract terminations a maneuver to get around complying with the order to lift the funding freeze temporarily.

 The State Department said Secretary of State Marco Rubio had reviewed the terminations.

-In all, the Trump administration said it will eliminate 5,800 of 6,200 multiyear USAID contract awards, for a cut of $54 billion.
-Another 4,100 of 9,100 State Department grants were being eliminated, for a cut of $4.4 billion.
+In all, the Trump administration said it will eliminate 5,800 of 6,200 multiyear USAID contract awards, for a cut of USD 54 billion.
+Another 4,100 of 9,100 State Department grants were being eliminated, for a cut of USD 4.4 billion.

-The Washington Free Beacon was the first to report on the memo.

-The memo described the administration as spurred by a federal court order that gave officials until the end of the day Wednesday to lift the Trump administration's monthlong block on foreign aid funding.
+The State Department memo, which was first reported by the Washington Free Beacon, described the administration as spurred by a federal court order that gave officials until the end of the day Wednesday to lift the Trump administration's monthlong block on foreign aid funding.

 “In response, State and USAID moved rapidly,” targeting USAID and State Department foreign aid programs in vast numbers for contract terminations, the memo said.

-The nonprofits, among thousands of contractors, owed billions of dollars in payment since the freeze began, call the en masse contract terminations a maneuver to get around complying with the order to lift the funding freeze temporarily.

-Trump administration officials — after repeated warnings from the federal judge in the case — also said Wednesday they had finally begun paying USAID bills again after the monthlong halt on payments, freeing for delivery a few million of billions of dollars owed.
-(AP)
+Trump administration officials — after repeated warnings from the federal judge in the case — also said Wednesday they were finally beginning to send out their first or any payments after more than a month with no known spending.
+Officials were processing a few million dollars of back payments, officials said, owed to US and international organizations and companies.

+But US District Judge Amir H Ali's order to unfreeze billions of dollars by midnight Wednesday will remain on hold until the Supreme Court has a chance to weigh in more fully, according to the brief order signed by Chief Justice John Roberts.

+Ali had ordered the federal government to comply with his decision temporarily blocking a freeze on foreign aid, ruling in a lawsuit filed by nonprofit groups and businesses.
+An appellate panel refused the administration's request to intervene before the high court weighed in.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)